Fati-810/Secrets-App/README.md

 # Technical Overview (Behind the Scenes):

 💻 Backend
-Node.js with Express.js
+Node.js with Express.js.

-MongoDB for data storage (secrets and users)
+MongoDB for data storage (secrets and users).

 Mongoose ORM

-Passport.js with passport-local-mongoose for user authentication
+Passport.js with passport-local-mongoose for user authentication.

-Express-session for session management
+Express-session for session management.

-Connect-flash for flash messages
+Connect-flash for flash messages.

 📐 Frontend
 EJS Templating Engine

-Bootstrap 5 and CSS for styling
+Bootstrap 5 and CSS for styling.

 🔒 Security
-Passwords hashed & salted using Passport.js and passport-local-mongoose
+Passwords hashed & salted using Passport.js and passport-local-mongoose.

-Secrets stored as array of strings inside each User document
+Secrets stored as array of strings inside each User document.

-Protected routes using ensureAuthenticated middleware
+Protected routes using ensureAuthenticated middleware.

 # Link:
 https://secrets-app-vsec.onrender.com